Finnish Lapland has been trending hard for the last few winters. Especially among families with excited kids eagerly awaiting Christmas Day.

 Adobe Free Stock

-- Footwear - You're going to need sturdy, insulated boots with a good grip.
-Ice is unforgiving and the goal is to stay upright and not get injured.
+- Footwear: You're going to need sturdy, insulated boots with a good grip.
+Ice is unforgiving, and the goal is to stay upright and uninjured.

-- Socks - Wool socks are the winners here.
-Pack several pairs - and then some.
+- Socks: Wool socks are the heroes you need in this climate; pack several pairs and then some.

-- Hats - A good hat will prevent the wind whipping your ears and - even worse - icicle hair.
+- Hats: A good hat will prevent the wind from whipping your ears and keep icicle hair at bay.

-- Scarves or buffs - Protect your neck and face from the icy wind.
+- Scarves or buffs: Protect your neck and face from the icy wind with a thick scarf or a lightweight fast-drying buff.

 The Must-Have Extras